American Gothic, 1930, by Grant Wood (Art Institute of Chicago)

 Early American art was frequently practical and included works such as samplers and trade figures.
 American painters in the colonial period produced mostly portraits, whereas painters in the Federal era were known for an expanded choice of genres, such as history painting.
 The great portraitists of the colonies included Benjamin West, John Singleton Copley, and Gilbert Stuart.
 Among those who painted scenes of everyday life, John Lewis Krimmel was a trailblazer.

 Few genres of American painting are as universally liked as landscape.
-Billman looks at the beginning of landscape painting in the United States at the turn of the 19th century and explores its fruition in the Hudson River School (1830—1860) with iconic works by Thomas Cole, Asher B. Durand, and Frederic Edwin Church.
+Explore the beginnings of landscape painting in the United States at the turn of the 19th century and its fruition in the Hudson River School (1830—1860) with iconic works by Thomas Cole, Asher B. Durand, and Frederic Edwin Church.
 Westward expansion inspired the creation of majestic images by Albert Bierstadt and Thomas Moran.

-By the 1950s, New York began to emerge as the center of the art world, and for the first time, American artists began to set trends.
-Explore American art’s meteoric rise in the last half of the 20th century, from the exciting innovations of abstract expressionists Jackson Pollock, Mark Rothko, Franz Kline, and Robert Motherwell, to the vibrant pop art of Andy Warhol, Roy Lichtenstein, David Hockney, and Larry Rivers.
-The day concludes with a look at the rich artwork being produced in the United States in our time.
+By the 1950s New York City had emerged as the world’s new artistic capital, and for the first time, American artists began to set trends.
+Explore American art’s meteoric rise in the second half of the 20th century, from the exciting innovations of abstract expressionists Jackson Pollock, Mark Rothko, Franz Kline, and Robert Motherwell, to the vibrant pop art of Andy Warhol, Roy Lichtenstein, David Hockney, and Larry Rivers.
+The day concludes with a brief look at the rich painting being produced in the United States today.

-Billman is an affiliated faculty member in the department of art and art history at Georgetown University.
+Billman is retired from the department of art and art history at Georgetown University.

 World Art History Certificate core course: Earn 1 credit*